 - Pain in the low abdomen, flank, or even back

 (What about “cloudy” or “foul-smelling” urine?
 In the absence of other symptoms, no study has shown that this is a good way to detect a possible UTI.
 See here: Cloudy, Foul-Smelling Urine Not a Criteria for Diagnosis of Urinary Tract Infection in Older Adults.”)

 Whether or not an older person has a clinical UTI, the urine dipstick may be abnormal, in part because certain abnormal results suggestive of UTI may in fact only reflect bacterial colonization of the bladder.
 So one should not rely on urine dipsticks or related urine analysis tests (which measure the number of white blood cells in the urine, among other things) as the sole justification for diagnosing a UTI.
 Symptoms are necessary!

 The thing is, some older adults may only show vague or non-specific symptoms when they get a UTI, such as confusion or weakness.
 (That “confusion” would be delirium.)
 This is especially true of aging adults who are frail, or are quite old, or have Alzheimer’s or another dementia.

 For this reason, it can be difficult to determine whether a frail or cognitively impaired older person is having UTI symptoms that warrant treatment.

 Experts have debated whether it’s justified to treat for possible UTI, for those cases in which an older person with asymptomatic bacteriuria shows signs of delirium, but no other UTI symptoms.

 Why asymptomatic bacteriuria usually doesn’t warrant antibiotics

-Clinical studies overwhelming find that in most people, treating asymptomatic bacteriuria with antibiotics does not improve health outcomes.
+Clinical studies overwhelmingly find that in most people, treating asymptomatic bacteriuria with antibiotics does not improve health outcomes.
 Even when it comes to the nursing home population, which is frailer than the general population, a 2022 systematic review found that antibiotic treatment of asymptomatic bacteriuria didn’t improve outcomes.